 extinguishing fires, and just getting stuff done.
 They know automation is the way to go, but they don’t always have the luxury of time.

 Goverlan Reach is a very powerful tool that can solve that problem.
-It resembles the big tools like System Center Configuration Manager, LanDesk, and Symantec Endpoint Management but much lighter, easier to setup and with real-time data.
-Think of Goverlan Reach as a one-stop shop for gathering information and running tasks on all of your remote Windows systems.
+It resembles the big tools like System Center Configuration Manager, LanDesk, and Symantec Endpoint Management but is much lighter, easier to set up, and with real-time data.
+Think of Goverlan Reach as a one-stop-shop for gathering information and running tasks on all of your remote Windows systems.

 One of the key features that struck me while reviewing GoverLAN the most is how Goverlan leverages Active Directory for a lot of various functions.
 For example, the onboarding of devices for unattended management is automatic and silent for internal nodes.

-You can manage passwords in bulk, implement user password policies at the enterprise-wide level, reset locked accounts.
-Reporting is available on user login history, password age, computer identity information, folder permissions.
+You can manage passwords in bulk, implement user password policies at the enterprise-wide level, and reset locked accounts.
+Reporting is available on user login history, password age, computer identity information, and folder permissions.

 Setting up Goverlan Reach was a breeze.
 It took me about an hour total, and that was even with the optional server included.
 Did I mention that Goverlan Reach doesn’t require a server to be set up?
 It gives you some additional functionality but you can just get by with loading the console on your local computer.

 Although it’s possible to manage non-domain computers, it’s easier to get started on a domain-joined Windows machine.
-I made sure my Windows client and server was in the same domain.
+I made sure my Windows client and server were in the same domain.

 The agent deployment is a two-step process – discovery and installation.